eip-home/eip-headers/draft-eip-headers-definitions.md

    ~                            TLVs                               ~
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-D: Direction, set to 0 if it carries Sender data, 1 for Reflector data.

-A: Authenticated, set to 1 for Authenticated Mode.

-RES: Reserved, 6 bits set to 0.

 The detailed description of the remaining fields and of the other formats, for the Reflector and Authenticated mode, can be found in RFC8972.